Malpractice Insurance for Orthopedic Surgeons

 Recommended Add-Ons

-• Employment Practices (EPLI) for hiring, harassment, discrimination, wage & hour (sublimited).
+• Employment Practices (EPLI) — hiring, harassment, discrimination, wage & hour (sublimited).

-• Regulatory billing defense and Medicare/Medicaid audit endorsements.
+• Regulatory billing defense — Medicare/Medicaid audit endorsements.

-• Medical director liability (if directing an ASC/clinic).
+• Medical director liability — if directing an ASC or clinic.

 ⬆ Back to contents